 - (a) No additional occupancy in recreational vehicles, campers, and tents shall be permitted.
 Offstreet parking shall comply with Section 86-230, the City Parking Ordinance.
 Additionally, no more than two guest parking on the street shall be permitted. - (b) If the short-term rental owner owns both short-term and regular rental units in the same property, the owner must register the short-term and regular units separately.
-Short-term rental licenses follow the same fee structure and registration cycle as regular licenses and may include either a conversion fee or a change of ownership fee, depending on the type of unit being rented.
-The annual fee for a short-term rental registration shall be as established in the license fee schedule. - (c) Any person operating a short-term rental property must comply with Minnesota Department of Health rules regarding public pools and which includes a swimming pool that does not possess a current and valid pool license shall, during the course of any such rental period, post a sign indicating that the pool is not licensed and inspected with the information required by the Department of Health. - (d) Any identification signs must comply with City's sign ordinance. - (e) The property shall not be listed for sale at the time of initial application for registration or any renewals. - (f) If a short-term rental unit is located in a single-family residence or a duplex, the property lines shall be clearly marked with hedge line, fencing, or corner posts.
-If pets are permitted, the entire yard shall be fenced off with a solid fence. then, when outside, pets must be contained within the yard, including by leash or secured kennel, if the yard is not fenced in a manner that provides a containment area for the pet within the yard. - (g) The owner, local property manager, or responsible party shall include the applicable short-term rental registration or license number on all advertisements, listings, or postings of the unit. - (h) The owner of any short-term rental dwelling unit required to be registered shall maintain liability insurance appropriate to cover the short-term rental use in the aggregate of not less than three hundred thousand dollars (\$300,000) or conduct each short-term rental transaction through a short-term rental platform that provides equal or greater coverage. - (i) Unless further restricted by occupancy laws, no short-term dwelling unit shall be occupied by more than two (2) times the number of legal bedrooms plus one.
-A "legal bedroom" is "any room or space used or intended to be used for sleeping purposes in either a dwelling or sleeping as required by the International Property Maintenance Code (IPMC) (Sec.
-202, 2018 IPMC) as amended more than ten (10) persons, regardless of property size.

-- (j) The owner, local property manager, or responsible party shall post the following information in a conspicuous place within each dwelling unit used as a short-term rental: - i).
+Short-term rental registration follow the same fee structure and registration cycle as regular registrations and may include either a conversion fee or a change of ownership fee, depending on the type of unit being rented.
+The annual fee for a short-term rental registration shall be as established in the city fee schedule. - (c) Any person operating a short-term rental property must comply with Minnesota Department of Health rules regarding public pools and shall, during the course of any such rental period, post a sign with the information required by the Department of Health. - (d) Any identification signs must comply with City's sign ordinance. - (e) The property shall not be listed for sale at the time of initial application for registration or any renewals. - (f) If a short-term rental unit is located in a single-family residence or a duplex, the short-term rental owner must post either on the property or in the agreement, the provisions related to pets.
+Additionally, the property lines shall be clearly marked with hedge line, fencing, or corner posts.
+If pets are permitted, then, when outside, pets must be contained within the yard, including by leash or secured kennel, if the yard is not fenced in a manner that provides a containment area for the pet within the yard. - (g) The owner, local property manager, or responsible party shall include the applicable short-term rental registration number on all advertisements, listings, or postings of the unit. - (h) The owner of any short-term rental dwelling unit required to be registered shall maintain liability insurance appropriate to cover the short-term rental use in the aggregate of not less than three hundred thousand dollars (\$300,000) or conduct each short-term rental transaction through a short-term rental platform that provides equal or greater coverage. - (i) Unless further restricted by occupancy laws, no short-term dwelling unit shall be occupied by more than two (2) times the number of legal bedrooms plus one.
+A "legal bedroom" is "any room or space used or intended to be used for sleeping purposes in either a dwelling or sleeping unit as required by the most recent International Property Maintenance Code regardless of property size. - (j) The owner, local property manager, or responsible party shall post the following information in a conspicuous place within each dwelling unit used as a short-term rental: - i).
 Emergency contact information that is accessible at all times; - ii).
 Contact information for the property owner, or local property manager; - iii).
 Street address; - iv).
-Floor plan indicating fire exits and escape routes; and - v).
+Floor plan indicating fire exits and escape routes; and

+- v).
 The short-term rental registration number. - (k) In Bed and Breakfast facilities, the owner shall operate and permanently occupy such facility, shall not operate other commercial enterprises, including food and beverage services to anyone other than registered guests, from such facility, and shall not permit or provide cooking equipment in guest bedrooms.